walterhiggins/ScriptCraft/src/docs/templates/ypgpm.md

 The last 2 lines load the drone module (it must be loaded before I can add new features to it) and the last line extends the 'Drone' object so that now it can build skyscrapers among other things.
-Once you've typed in the above code and saved the file, type `reload` in your in-game prompt, then type ...
+Once you've typed in the above code and saved the file, type `/js refresh()` in your in-game prompt, then type ...

      /js myskyscraper(2);